luceCoding/Programming-Interview-Questions-in-Python/README.md

 - #367.
 Valid Perfect Square
 - #402.
 Remove K Digits

+### How you structure your code
+These questions are fairly straight forward, no trick questions or gotchas here.
+You should try to improve and shave the excess fat off your code when trying to solve this.
+If an interviewer asks you one of these questions, it is to test your ability to write 'clean' code, not how you utalize DS or Algos.
+- #36.
+Valid Sudoku
+- #289.
+Game of Life

 ### Intro to dynamic programming
-Dynamic programming is a mystery to some people, this is why I split this into its own separate category so you can focux purely on how you can use it to your advantage.
+Dynamic programming is a mystery to some people, this is why I split this into its own separate category so you can focus purely on how you can use it to your advantage.
 - #198.
 House Robber
 - #221.
 Maximal Square